 If you are experiencing mental health problems as a result of domestic violence, you can use the Women’s Resource Center in Racine for help.

 There is a 24-hour crisis line available for support or if you have concerns.
-If you are seeking help, 262-633-3233 is the number to call.
+If you are seeking help, call (262) 633-3233.
 Emergency housing services are available for all survivors of domestic violence regardless of gender, orientation, or extenuating situations.

 Trauma, emotional, and social issues that arise due to domestic violence can be challenging.
 With the help of the Women’s Resource Center, they can help you get on a safe track.
 These situations are difficult, but the WRC will find an approach that best fits your needs.